ffAudio/foleys_gui_magic/README.md

 DEPRECATION:
 the branch `develop` won't be updated and will be deleted soon.
-The development continues in `devel` and will be merged regularly to `main`, so you can always fast-forward the main branch.
+The development is done in feature branches which are merged directly to `main`, so you can always fast-forward the main branch.

 main:
 [![CMake](https://github.com/ffAudio/foleys_gui_magic/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/ffAudio/foleys_gui_magic/actions/workflows/build.yml)